McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Analysis of the McKean-Vlasov PDE

-Compared with the full derivative (3.10) in \cite{FG}, we only need to handle the additional terms related to the kernel term.
-Concretely, let $\mathbb{I}^{\varepsilon,\delta,M}_{t,ker}$ be terms generated by the kernel term, we have
+Compared with the full expressions in \cite[(28)]{FG23}, it is sufficient to handle the additional terms associated with the nonlocal interaction kernel.
+Concretely, let $\mathbb{I}^{\varepsilon,\delta,M}_{t,ker}$ be the term generated by the kernel term in the expression of \cite[(28)]{FG23}, we have